e1pmis/truck_signs_api/README.md

 This guide explains how to containerize the Truck Sign Shop application and run it alongside a PostgreSQL database using Docker only.

-Each service runs in its own container, and communication is handled via the main Docker network.
+Each service runs in its own container, and communication is handled via a cutom Docker network.

 ---